-Occasionally, an otherwise qualified student with a disability may need to request a modification in a time line, course assignments or program requirements.
+Occasionally, an otherwise qualified student with a disability may need to request a modification in a time line, course assignments, or program requirements.
 This may happen in spite of having employed all appropriate accommodations and support services.
-Illustrative examples include:
+Examples of modifications include:

 Such a situation is evaluated carefully so the recommendation does not jeopardize the integrity of the individual’s achievement or preparation.
-Any such substitution would be applicable only to De Anza requirements and may not be accepted by transfer institutions.
-The policy and process is outlined in the Academic Senate Policy, June 13, 1994 as reproduced in District/College Policies at http://www.deanza.edu/dsps/policy.html or request a copy from your counselor or advisor.
+Any such substitution would be applicable only to De Anza College requirements and may not be accepted by transfer institutions.
+The policy and process is outlined in the Academic Senate Policy, June 13, 1994 as reproduced in District/College Policies at http://www.deanza.edu/dsps/policy.html or request a copy from your DSS Counselor or LD Specialist.

 Maintaining academic standards and assuring equal opportunity are both essential objectives.
 Each situation is individually evaluated.
 The DSPS programs will work collaboratively with the student and the college to safeguard student access and curricular integrity.

 Steps to Request an Academic Adjustment or Substitution/Waiver: